dmay/amazon-q-developer-cli/planning/prompts.md

 **IMPORTANT** Refer to "## Test process" in the same section when you need to do `cargo test` **IMPORTANT** Refer to "## Build analysys process - using simple sub-agent" instructions to analyze results And use command templates exactly as provided, no modifications!
+**IMPORTANT** You can't skip unit tests implementation, it is a required part of the work!
+However, The scope of "Unit Tests" section can be already covered by the tests implemented im previous sections.
+In such case just mark it as complete.

 ----